hakeemyusuff/alx-low_level_programming/0x00-hello_world/README.md

 3.Name - It compiles a C file and creates an executable named cisfun.

 4.Hello, puts - This is a C program that prints exactly "Programming is like building a multilingual puzzle,

+5.Hello, printf - It print exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.